 The Minox exposure system

-From a technical point of view, things look quite different.
-The shutter of the mechanical Minox (model A, B, BL, or AX) is by far the most complex component in the camera.
+To achieve this user-friendliness, a great deal of ingenuity and sophistication was required in the design of this camera.
+In addition, a great deal of technical effort was required to manufacture the individual parts with the necessary precision and to assemble them.
+The shutter of the mechanical Minox 1 is by far the most complicated component in the camera.
 This is often the case with other camera types as well.
 However, it’s important to note that the entire Minox weighs at most half as much as the standard lens of a mechanical 35mm camera.
-All the Minox shutter components together weigh only about 5 g.
+All the Minox shutter components together weigh less than 6 g !

 It is also noteworthy that the Minox exposure system described here is made almost entirely of metal.
 This means that wear and tear and aging of the materials are not an issue.
 Only three tiny parts are made of rubber and serve as buffer elements.
 Two of them slow down the blades in their end position, while the third serves as a stop for the escapement lever.